NINA SIMONE PIANO COMPETITION

 g.
 A video upload is required.
 This shall consist of:

-In any one of the first two (2) rounds, at least one work written by a composer from the African diaspora must be programmed.
-Whichever piece you choose must be memorized.
+Repertoire for any of the first two rounds must contain: at least one work written by a composer from the African diaspora.
+Whichever piece you choose must be at least 10 minutes in length.

 An up to fifteen (15) minute recital of the competitor’s choice.